-Hormones are the substance present in the body that sends signals and messages to different body parts.
+Hormones are substance present in the body that sends signals and messages to different body parts.
 For the production of melanin, various hormones send their signals.
-Any change to these hormone level will stop these signals and decreases the melanin production.
+Any change to these hormone level will stop these signals and decreases melanin production.

 Genes play a significant role in the blonding of hair.
 Unless you do not have it in your genes, your hair will not blonde out naturally.
 It is the reason why people with the same hair color end up having different results even after the same sunlight exposure, stress, or aging.

 Various medical conditions turn hair blonde.
 The cause may range from a change in the gene to the destruction or underproduction of melanocyte cells.
 Some of the diseases are Prader Willi syndrome, Albinism, and Vitamin B12 deficiency.